 Area: 5,349 km2

-The Lake and its mountainous vicinity offer a myriad of opportunities for active and passive rest.
-Paragliding over the lake, windsurfing in the waters or camping on the shore – pick something to your taste.
+The Lake and its mountainous vicinity offer a myriad of opportunities for active and passive entertainment։ paragliding over the lake, diving and windsurfing in the waters or camping on the shore – pick anything to your taste.

 Vazgenian Theological Academy is also located on the peninsula, not too far away from Sevanavank Monastery.
-The Academy was founded in 1990 and named after His Holiness Vazgen A. It works under the direct supervision of the Mother See of Holy Ejmiatsin and belongs to the Armenian Apostolic Church.You cannot enter the academy, but you can notice the black building on your way up to the monastery.
+The Academy was founded in 1990 and named after his Holiness Vazgen A. It works under the direct supervision of the Mother See of Holy Ejmiatsin and belongs to the Armenian Apostolic Church.You cannot enter the academy, but you can notice the black building on your way up to the monastery.

 Sevanavank is monastery complex on a peninsula of Lake Sevan which is located in Gegharkunik region.
 According to the Armenian historians, Gregory Enlightener was founded the first two churches in 305Read More